Why your Google results may not look like President Trump's

 It's played on other websites as well.
 An angry patron can fight back at a restaurant by getting a group of friends to respond with one-star reviews on Yelp; a mob can throw so many one-star reviews on Apple's iTunes App Store that a five-star rating can get weighted down.

-Sterling says Google is smarter to being played.
+Google is smarter about people abusing the ranking system.
 "It can still be done, but Google very quickly gets wise to it and takes care of it."
 The news results that show up at the top of the pages aren't based on PageRank, he says.

 "Suggested stories are selected by computer algorithms based on your past activity on Google," the company says.